Difference between forward bias and reverse bias of semiconductor diode

 When the forward bias is applied, the free electrons are provided will enough energy from the bias-voltage source to overcome the barrier potential and effectively “climb the energy hill” and cross the depletion region. the energy that the electrons require in other to pass through the depletion region is equal to the barrier potential.

 In other words, the electron gives up an amount of energy equivalent to the barrier potential when they are across the depletion region.
 This energy loss results in a voltage drop across the pn junction are equal to the barrier potential (0.7 V), as indicated.
-An additional small voltage drop occurs across the and region due to the internal resistance of the material.
+An additional small voltage drop occurs across the p and n region due to the internal resistance of the material.
 For doped semi-conductive material, this resistance, called dynamic resistance, is very small and can usually be neglected.

 Reverse biasing